VissaMoutafis/Syspro-Assignments-2021/Vissarion-Moutafis-Prj1/README.txt

 Finaly we provide the user with a "help" guide for proper command inputs, that is printed in case the user provide the TTY with a command that is not right, by the standards of the tty api (wrong amount of args, mis-spelled command name, etc).

+UTILITIES FILE:
+This file contains specific utilities such as my own version of fgets or a generic string parser, that help me keeping the logic simple and the memory allocated specific pointer for easier use and deallocation.
+Also there exists some routines to manipulate date strings so that there is no redudancy in the critical routines of my code.

+NOTE:
+Some functions are of no use, because this file is part of my personal utility library and is used almost in every assignment I delivered since K24-Prj1.
+So you can be sure that this is gonna exist (maybe in different versions) in every assignment I will submit.